Skip to main content

 Week 5 - 11 May

 Once my project idea was approved, I ordered most of the required components and began implementation step by step.
 I started by configuring the second Pico as a debugger.
-After that, I got the RFID reader to work, successfully lighting up an LED upon tag detection.
-After that, I moved on to integrating the LCD screen.
+After that, I got the RFID reader to work, successfully lighting up a LED upon tag detection.
+After that, I moved on to integrating the LCD display through I2C.

 Week1Progress